SimonePennati/SimoClock/README.md

 ```
 /path/to/your/jdk/bin/java.exe SimoClock.java
 ```
-To launch it with dos windows hidden:
+To launch it with dos window hidden:
 ```
 /path/to/your/jdk/bin/javaw.exe SimoClock.java
 ```

+# Buttons:
 - Toggle buttons bar, "-"
 - Toggle fullscreen, "**Fs**"
 - Toggle sempre in primo piano, pulsante "**Fg**"